SLPs: Practical Therapy Techniques for Persistent and Resistant Speech Sound Errors

 How did I accomplish that?
 At this seminar, I want to share with you the best of what I have found to be successful based on all my research and years of implementation experiments.
 Together, we will explore the variety of solutions I use to reduce or eliminate speech sound errors.
 The topics we’ll explore include:

 - Techniques for successful elicitation of target sounds which build on the student’s current phonetic understanding

 - Using meaning as a motivator of speech sound change

 - The effectiveness of different therapy models for single sound errors

 - Therapy routines that enhance response rates

-- Use of technology (some of it FREE!) to promote better self-monitoring by students and to help each student take ownership of his or
+- Use of technology (some of it FREE!) to promote better self-monitoring by students and to help each student take ownership of his or her speech production

 - Intervention models that have the potential to prevent persistent speech sound errors with relatively low time investment

 Join me for a day full of sharing information with colleagues from all around your region and leave with many new tools and materials that you can use right away!

 P.S.
 The articulation therapy resource handbook you’ll receive at my seminar is filled with new ideas and ready-to-duplicate materials you can use tomorrow!